xpack/arm-linux-files/HOW-TO-BUILD.md

 - [Select and install software (retry this step)]
 - Manage updates: No automatic updates
 - Software selection
-	- standard system utilities (not present in Ubuntu 19, default in Ubuntu 16)
+	- standard system utilities (not present in Ubuntu 18, default in Ubuntu 16)
 	- OpenSSH server <---
+	- Basic Ubuntu server <--- (not present in Ubuntu 16)
 - Installation step failed during: Select and install software
 - Select and install software (repeat until it completes this step)
 - Manage updates: No automatic updates
 - Software selection
 	- standard system utilities
 	- OpenSSH server <---
+	- Basic Ubuntu server <--- (not present in Ubuntu 16)
 - Is the system clock set to UTC: Yes
 - Installation complete

 As it can be seen, the procedure issued several errors, but retrying manages to recover.

+### Make the system bootable

 When started with separate kernel and initrd, on Ubuntu 16, the install also fails to write the bootloader: